Dental Assisting

 When the application process is completed, all applicants are emailed a letter regarding their status about a week or two after the last day to submit an application.
 Completed applications with required documents are asked to be submitted via email in PDF format to healthsciencesFREECOLUMBIA_BASIN.

 Students interested in the Dental Assisting program are encouraged to begin prerequisite coursework now and check back regularly for the formal application.
+Each prerequisite course must be passed with a minimum grade of a 2.0 or better for students to be considered for the program.

 College transcripts of applicants into the Dental Assisting program will be reviewed for the following courses: